aroepe/atlas-gitlab/_episodes/07-forking-friend.md

 _might_ have seen if you've ever contributed to a project on github.
 The general idea is to:

-- "Fork" your friend's repository directly using the gitlab GUI
+- "Fork" your friend's repository directly using the GitLab GUI
 - Make your local changes and push them to your fork
 - Make a "merge request" to ask your friend to review / accept your changes.